galsci/mapsims/docs/models.rst

 Available at NERSC at: ``/global/project/projectdirs/sobs/v4_sims/mbs/cmb``

-FIXME: add documentation about these simulations:

-* input theory spectrum and parameters: The input spectra are based on a best-fit Planck cosmology.
-The unlensed power spectra  and are available at https://github.com/ACTCollaboration/actsims/blob/master/data/cosmo2017_10K_acc3_scalCls.dat.
-The maps are generated at lmax = 8000.
+* Input theory spectrum and parameters: The input spectra are based on a best-fit Planck cosmology.
+The unlensed power spectra are available at https://github.com/ACTCollaboration/actsims/blob/master/data/cosmo2017_10K_acc3_scalCls.dat.
+The maps are generated at lmax = 8000 but are saved only at lmax = 5100 (to save disk space).
 * The lensing (i.e. kappa or phi) maps are Gaussian random fields obtained with the same cosmology.
 The lensing is done at one-arcminute resolution using the routine pixell.lensing.rand_map().
 We pass separate random seeds to make the CMB and phi maps, meaning that there is no correlation between T and phi (or E and phi) arising from the ISW effect (this might have an impact for people studying primordial non-Gaussianity).
 * The lensed power spectra, which represent the lensed maps to a very good approximation are at https://github.com/ACTCollaboration/actsims/blob/master/data/cosmo2017_10K_acc3_lensedCls.dat
 * There are no primordial B modes (and similarly no contribution from tensors to the T maps).